Over the past decade, the supply of music applications and software has grown extensively.

 These apps are updated frequently to incorporate the latest available upgrades and accommodate user needs, so don’t be surprised if these apps become even more useful in the future.

 So enjoy the money and space you’ll be saving on your phone and tablet without a bunch of useless apps!

 About the Author

-Chris Primeau is a guitar teacher based out of Austin, Texas.
-You can learn more about him at his Austin Guitar Lessons page.
+This article was written in collaboration with Chris Primeau, guitar teacher based out of Austin, Texas.
+You can learn more about Chris at his Austin Guitar Lessons page.